MetaMask/auto-changelog/README.md

 ### `validateChangelog`

-This command validates the changelog
+This command validates the changelog.

 ```javascript
 import { promises as fs } from 'fs';